sykhangdha/MangaViewer/README.md

 - Supports folder-based manga organization on your server.
 - Dynamic loading of chapters and images using AJAX, reducing page load time.

+## To be Added

+- Show dates for when chapters have been added

 ## Installation

 1. **Download the Plugin**